 degree.”Graduate students may take electives in

 the fields of physics, mathematics, computer science, chemistry, engineering,

 engineering management, social sciences, or the humanities to further integrate

 their coursework in the atmospheric sciences with knowledge in other technical

 fields and with the general concerns of society.

 A student may choose the meteorology specialization with the

 intent to qualify for employment in the federal civil service as a

 to do so are listed in the current catalog within the general description of the

-Department of Atmospheric Sciences.
+Department of Atmospheric and Environmental Sciences.
 Students in either specialization may pursue

 an M.S. degree in Atmospheric and Environmental Sciences without satisfying these requirements and